ibm-cloud-docs/assistant/deploy-zendesk.md

 1. Decide whether you want to enable security.

     If you choose to enable security in Zendesk, you must collect the name and email address of each user.
-This information must be passed to the Web Chat so it can be provided to Zendesk when the conversation is transferred.
+This information must be passed to the web chat so it can be provided to Zendesk when the conversation is transferred.

 ## Setting up the Zendesk service desk connection
 {: #deploy-zendesk-task}

 To set up a Zendesk service desk integration, complete the following steps:

-1. Create a Web Chat integration.
+1. Create a web chat integration.
 For more information, see [Integrating with your website](/docs/assistant?topic=assistant-deploy-web-chat).

-1. From the Web Chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Zendesk** as the service desk type, and then click **Set up**.
+1. From the web chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Zendesk** as the service desk type, and then click **Set up**.
 1.  {: #deploy-zendesk-get-account-key}Add the account key for your Zendesk account.
 To get the account key for your Zendesk account, follow these steps:

     - Log in to your Zendesk subdomain.